zavidparvez/FI-ITBP-Federated-Incremental-Insider-Threat-Benchmark/README.md

 ├── email.csv
 └── file.csv

-## Note

-The complete source code, configuration scripts, and evaluation pipeline will be released upon publication of this article.
+## Note: The complete source code, configuration scripts, and evaluation pipeline will be released upon publication of this article.